CSV Import

 On the import screen, use Download Example CSV.
 That gives you the exact header AtlasDays expects:

+The State column is for United States trips only.
+Leave it empty for non-US trips and for US trips where the state is unknown.
 AtlasDays can also import its own CSV export format that includes a Days column, and it still accepts older legacy formats, including files that used a boolean Transit column.
-If you are building a new file from scratch, use the current 5-column template.
+If you are building a new file from scratch, use the current 6-column template.

 Choose the Right Date Model for Each Row